Introduction To Paganism

 Wicca

-Wicca is a modern religion and does not have origins in a particular country.
+Wicca is one of the most well-known modern pagan religions and does not have origins in a particular country.
 It was formally established in 1954 by British Teacher, Gerald Gardener.
+It centers on the worship of a Goddess and a God, often represented through seasonal cycles of growth, harvest, and renewal.
+Wiccans celebrate eight major holidays, known as Sabbats, which align with solstices, equinoxes, and cross-quarter days.

-Arguably the most famous form of paganism today, Wicca began as a combination of folk and ceremonial magic with various pagan deities and practices.
+Rituals often involve casting circles, working with the elements, and practicing magic as a natural extension of one’s connection to the earth.
+Wicca began as a combination of folk and ceremonial magic with various pagan deities and practices.
 Since then, it has proved incredibly popular, and it is one of the fastest-growing religions in the United States.

 Eclectic Pagans